-Learn about the product managment tools that should be included in any product management workflow, from the definition of the strategy and objectives, the planning of launches and sprints, to the collection of feedback from users and customers.
+Learn about the best product management tools, the ones that should be part of any product management workflow: from the definition of the strategy and objectives, the planning of launches and sprints, to the collection of feedback from users' experiences and customers.

 Keeping track of a product creation and/or launching project is the foundation of product management.

-When it comes to complete tasks in the short term, To-Do tools such as Basecamp or Google Drive, and chats where keeping all team mebers coordinated, such as Slack, are are great for a marketing team.
+When it comes to completing tasks in the short term, To-Do tools such as Basecamp or Google Drive, and chats where keeping all team members coordinated, such as Slack, are great for a marketing team.

-When talking about big goals, product management needs a more powerful tool, which offers an overview of the whole project and its goals, which are the unit of progress measurement in this area.
-These project tracking tools must be collaborative to exchange ideas, prioritize and distribute tasks, mark sprints, have the dates of launches and follow-ups organized, and prepare actions to failures or crises.
+However, when talking about big goals, product management needs a more powerful tool, which offers an overview of the whole project and its goals, which are the unit of progress measurement in this area.
+These project tracking tools must be collaborative to exchange ideas, prioritize and distribute tasks, mark sprints, have the dates of launches and follow-ups organized, and prepare actions for failures or crises.

 Roadmapping & Workflow

 The next fundamental product management phase consists in creating schemes of the product launching process, both in the short and long term, and automate these in the cloud whenever an element or associated dates change, so everyone involved can keep track without having to constantly redesign it.

 Through the roadmap, it is possible to define and, after launching, to compare and track the user’s journey to one or more products.
 There are already in the market specific roadmap products or software for SaaS and products sold on eCommerce websites, such as Roadmap or Roadmunk.

 Product Information Management

 Although it may look like it belongs in a completely different department, the Product Information Management software is an essential tool for professional product management levels which normally have to deal with a high volume of product references.